 Daycares usually have trained professionals like teachers who know what children need.
 They also have multiple staff members.
 Whereas if your babysitter gets sick or is late, your whole day's plans can be delayed or ruined.

 They're also almost always cheaper than paying a one-on-one babysitter.
-Since daycares are usually looking after four or more kids, the cost is split between several families.
+Since daycares are usually looking after four or more children, the cost is split between several families.

 On the downside, daycare centers have higher turnover rates, so your child might develop a bond with one adult at the daycare and they could be gone the next month.

 While the social aspect of daycares is important, it also has some downsides.
-Your kid might come home with bites or bruises from other kids since it can be hard for staff to constantly keep an eye on all the kids.
+Your child might come home with bites or bruises from other kids since it can be hard for staff to constantly keep an eye on everyone at all times.
 Accidents and falls are also more common for the same reason.

 You could try to save money by buying your babysitter's services "in bulk" or offering them one per-night price you're willing to pay.
 But most babysitters are unlikely to go for that.
 If that's your agreement, there's a big risk that you could end up being a couple hours late and they won't be compensated for that extra time.